Jeangowhy/opendocs/mcu/I2C_Bus_Protocol_UM10204.md

 devices are again ready to accept data.
 Master-transmitters can send CBUS formats after sending the CBUS address.
 The transmission is ended by a STOP condition, recognized by all devices.
+> [!TIP]
-Remark: If the CBUS configuration is known, and expansion with CBUS compatible devices is not foreseen, the designer is allowed to adapt the hold time to the specific requirements of the device(s) used.
+>  Remark: If the CBUS configuration is known, and expansion with CBUS compatible devices is not foreseen, the designer is allowed to adapt the hold time to the specific requirements of the device(s) used.